theianmay/asset-ranger-site/privacy.md

 ## Your Rights

 You have the right to:
-- Access the personal data we hold about you
+- Access all data stored locally on your device
-- Request correction of your personal data
+- Edit or delete any asset information
-- Request deletion of your data from our systems
+- Export your complete data set via CSV or JSON
-- Withdraw consent for location tracking
+- Withdraw consent for location tracking at any time
+- Disable notifications in app settings
+- Uninstall the app to remove all local data

 ## Children's Privacy